SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 When will I receive my trade confirmation?

-How do I track my SPCX position after buying?
+How do I track my SPCX position?

-Your position will appear in the Portfolio section of the Trading 212 app, showing your average buy price, current market value, and unrealised P&L in real time.
+Executed positions normally appear in the Portfolio section of the Trading 212 app, showing your average buy price, current market value, and unrealised P&L in real time.

 Will SpaceX pay dividends?